 This issue isn’t confined to the DIY rocker plate crowd, although I’ve seen it there.
 And it’s not just a problem for cycling newbies–I’ve watched many expert cyclists make the same mistake.

 So what’s the problem?
-The rocker plates are too tight.
+The rocker plates are too tight, often leading to poor rocking form.

 What does that mean, exactly?
 Well, “tightness” in this context refers to how much force it takes to move your bike from side to side.
-Next time you ride outside, pay attention to how far your handlebars swing when you’re out of the saddle climbing or sprinting.
-Chances are they’re moving 4-6 inches side to side.
+Next time you ride outside, pay attention to how easy and far your handlebars swing when you’re out of the saddle climbing or sprinting.
+Chances are they’re moving 4-6 inches side to side, without much effort.

 Now watch this CyclingTips video where James is trying out the Saris MP1 rocker plate.
 (I’ve started the video at 6:24, where James is using the MP1):